Banners

 The top navbar shows the banner name, a Live/Draft status badge, and buttons for reports and saving.

-The settings panel is organised into discrete, icon-led sections — Trigger, General, Content, Background, Layout, Border and Action — so each group of fields is visually separated and easier to scan.
+The settings panel is split into icon-led sections, in this order — General, Trigger, Content, Background, Layout, Border and Action — so each group of fields is visually separated and easier to scan.

 Triggering Banners

-The Trigger section is the first thing you see in the editor.
-If no triggers are configured, a warning box appears prompting you to set them up.
-If triggers exist, a summary shows the count.
+The Trigger section sits directly under General.
+If no triggers are configured it shows a warning box reading "No triggers configured — This banner won't show to any visitors."
+If triggers exist, it shows how many conditions are set.
 Clicking either opens the trigger configuration modal.

 For detailed information about configuring triggers, see our comprehensive trigger documentation.